 How do I use onion syrup?

-This onion syrup is traditionally used as a childrens cough syrup.
-Simply give a spoonful as often as needed to stop coughing (1-2 spoonfuls per hour, if needed).
+This onion syrup is traditionally used as a children’s cough syrup.
+Simply give a spoonful as often as needed to soothe coughing (1-2 spoonfuls per hour, if needed).

 You MUST use this syrup fresh.
 It is ready in 6-8 hours (overnight), so just make some fresh every 2 days.